METEO 3 Lesson 13 Images

 Text description of North Atlantic Ocean located to the west of the European continent image.

-The image is a map focusing on Europe and parts of the surrounding regions, including North Africa and the Middle East.
+This is the same image as The Beaches of Normandy Image.
+In this case, it is highlighting Europe's close proximity to the North Atlantic Ocean.
+This large body of water is roughly west of the continent of Europe playing a large role in Europe's climate.
+The map employs a Mercator Projection featuring Europe and parts of the surrounding regions, including North Africa and the Middle East.
 Water bodies like the North Atlantic Ocean, Labrador Sea, Mediterranean Sea, Black Sea, and Caspian Sea are visible.
 The countries are marked with their names, such as France, United Kingdom, Spain, Germany, Italy, and others up to the eastern part of the continent like Ukraine and Turkey.
 Major cities such as London, Paris, Rome, Madrid, Berlin, and Istanbul are labeled.
-There is a red outline highlighting a specific region in France..

 Computer Simulations